Mahmud-cf/Mahmud-cf/README.md

 <h1 align="center">Hi 👋, I'm Mahmud Ahmed</h1>
 <h3 align="center">A professional frontend developer from Sylhet, Bangladesh</h3>

 ### About me:

 Hi, I like to introduce myself as a front-end Web Developer.
 I have one year of experience in this field.
-I have much knowledge in JavaScript, React JS, pure CSS with animation, and CSS frameworks Bootstrap and Tailwind.
+I have much knowledge in JavaScript, React JS, Redux, pure CSS with animation, and CSS frameworks Bootstrap and Tailwind.
 I can do pixel-perfect design.
 I work with React JS on the front end.
 I am comfortable with 'React JS'.
 I am used to learning new technologies all the time.

 ### Work Experience: